Cash for Junk Cars: The Ultimate Guide On Selling Your Car to a Junk Yard

 A good rule of thumb: if you feel at all confused during the process, then proceed with caution.
 Scammers are very good at creating smoke and mirrors.
 They like to intentionally be unclear so that you’ll agree with whatever they say.
 It never hurts to contact multiple places for a quote — our experts here at Junk Car Medics are happy to provide one for free.

-Can I Sell My Junk Car With No Title?
+Can I Sell My Junk Car for Cash With No Title?

 Worried about missing paperwork?
 Here’s some good news: some salvage yards will indeed pay cash for cars without a title.
 Selling a junk car with no title is possible, but it does add some extra complications.